 Q #18) Define the relationship between ‘View’ and ‘Data Independence’.

-Ans: View is a virtual table which does not have its data on its own rather the data is defined from one or more underlying base tables.
+Answer: View is a virtual table that does not have its data on its own rather the data is defined from one or more underlying base tables.

-Views account for logical data independence as the growth and restructuring of base tables is not reflected in views.
+Views account for logical data independence as the growth and restructuring of base tables are not reflected in views.

 Q #19) What are the advantages and disadvantages of views in the database?

-- As there is no physical location where the data in views is stored, it generates output without wasting resources.
+- As there is no physical location where the data in the view is stored, it generates output without wasting resources.

 - Data access is restricted as it does not allow commands like insertion, updation, and deletion.